greggersaurus/OpenSteamController/DevBoard/README.md

 1. Now that we know PIO1_1 is active low enable of analog triggers (L = AD0 and R = AD2), clean up and organize!
 1. Get controller to act as PowerA wired
     1. Clean up naming in changes...
-1. Revisist console/CDC uart
-    1. Look for interrupt related bugs/race conditions
-        1. Think back to issues that occur when ADC interrupts are enabled
-    1. create putc(), getc(), tstc() and (re)build from there?
 1. Add details on different firmware build types (i.e. intentions and commands/control layouts)
 1. Add details for each specific firwmare build type to this README
 1. Figure out interrupt related issues as to why Console output gets weird